AdobeDocs/dynamic-media-classic.en/help/using/dynamic-media-classic-desktop-app.md

 ## Fixes in release 20.21.2 {#minor-release}

-* Known limitation in 20.21.1: the **[!UICONTROL Server]** drop-down list on the Sign-in screen was empty.
+* Known limitation in 20.21.1: The **[!UICONTROL Server]** drop-down list on the Sign-in screen was empty.
 * In **[!UICONTROL Upload Job Options]**, the default Layer name value under **[!UICONTROL Photoshop Options]**, is now **[!UICONTROL Photoshop and Layer Name]**.
 Layers in the PSD file are uploaded as separate images.
-  * The earlier default of **[!UICONTROL Layer name]**, named the images after their layer name or layer number in the PSD file.
-The layer number was used if the layer names in the PSD file were default Photoshop layer names.
+  * The earlier default of **[!UICONTROL Layer name]** named the images after their layer name or layer number in the PSD file.
+The layer number was used if the layer names in the PSD file were default Adobe Photoshop layer names.
-  * The new default of **[!UICONTROL Photoshop and Layer Name]**, names the images after the PSD file followed by the layer name or layer number.
-The layer number is used if the layer names in the PSD file are default Photoshop layer names.
+  * The new default of **[!UICONTROL Photoshop and Layer Name]** names the images after the PSD file followed by the layer name or layer number.
+The layer number is used if the layer names in the PSD file are default Adobe Photoshop layer names.
-  * Given that layer images in Adobe Dynamic Media Classic now have unique names, no updates to existing PSD or Templates are going to happen (which shared layer names in the original PSD files).
+  * Given that layer images in Adobe Dynamic Media Classic now have unique names, no updates to existing PSD or Templates happen (which shared layer names in the original PSD files).
 * Broken thumbnails of assets.

 ## Fixes in release 20.21.1 {#latest-fixes-desktop-app}

-* Sign in issues due to timeout resulting in the following message: *This user may be assigned to the group or groups without permission.
+* Sign in issues due to timeout resulting in the following message: *This user is assigned to the group or groups without permission.
 Contact your administrator.*
 * Viewer presets get duplicated with each incorrect password attempt.
 * Desktop application becoming unresponsive due to many assets in the root folder.
 (Fixed on Windows&reg;; working as desired on macOS.)